hauptmech/proe-creo-subversion-hook-scripts/README.md

 ISSUES
 ------

+The js script will create a couple debug files in your home folder.
+  %UserProfile%\Tortoise_Hook_Log.txt
+  %UserProfile%\ProEsvnPrep_log.txt

 Most issues I have had with these scripts involved either an old version of ProE not removing it's entry from the PATH variable (causing the wrong purge.bat to be called) or an incorrect PATH variable set for the scripts.